 Banjo After Dark started as a shelter in place project during the Covid-19 pandemic.
+I would sit in my back room and pair a cocktail with a banjo tune.
 I couldn't be happier that now, as we come out of lockdown, B.A.D. is a live show!
-Every first and third Thursday at Borelli's in Chicago (2124 W Lawrence Ave.) the old time community meets for a featrued banjo performance followed by an open jam.
-The party starts at 7pm and goes to 10pm.
-Come see us sometime...meanwhile, keep checking this page for updated videos of past performances.
+Every Thursday at Borelli's in Chicago (2124 W Lawrence Ave.) the old time community meets for a short show at 7pm always followed by an open jam at 8pm.
+Weeks alternate between featured guest performers and the house jug band.
+Check in on this page for the upcoming schedule and video posts + cocktail recipes.

 My favorite Mississippi John Hurt tune played on my Chuck Lee fretless Deep Hollow banjo.